Your credit history

 Why your credit history is so important

-When you sign up for a mortgage, personal loan, credit card, overdraft or hire purchase/PCP type loans, you should be aware that your lender will send information about your repayments to the Central Credit Register (if the loan amounts to €500 or more) and the ICB.
+When you sign up for a mortgage, personal loan, credit card, overdraft, buy now pay later or hire purchase/PCP type loans, you should be aware that your lender will send information about your repayments to the Central Credit Register (if the loan amounts to €500 or more).
 This information is what forms your credit history.

 Your credit history shows: